 How Many Snowstorms Wichita Gets

 About half the days of snowfall in Wichita amount to just a skiff, leaving less than an inch of fresh snow.
 Typically on four days a year, new snow totals at least an inch.

 Snowstorms of over five inches a day don't occur every year.
 Major blizzards that dump ten inches or more in one day are not normal here.

 How Much Snow Normally Accumulates in Wichita

-The snowpack typically builds to over five inches on only two or three days a year.
+The snowpack typically builds to over five inches on only one or two days a year.
 Most years, the snow covering Wichita never gets over ten inches deep.